 .

-9. The long-term solution to these issues will be subject to SERC and NERC policies as they are developed, revised, and implemented.
+The long-term solution to these issues will be subject to SERC and NERC policies as they are developed, revised, and implemented.

+10. The attached examples of implementation are made a part of this agreement.

-SERC accepts the foregoing agreement as an interim and non-precedent setting compromise between the two parties.
+SERC accepts the foregoing agreement as an interim, non-binding, and non-precedent setting compromise between the two parties.
 This interim agreement is submitted to NERC in accordance with the NERC Board of Trustees resolution on this issue dated September 10, 1999.
 It is also agreed that this agreement is in no way intended to be precedential and may not be used by NERC, SERC, TVA, or Enron in any proceedings related to the rights of other control areas.

 DATED ________________